 Bachelor of Arts in Studio Art

-In the BA in Studio Art program at Loyola, students choose a concentration in printmaking, drawing, ceramics, painting, sculpture or digital arts.
+In the BA in Studio Art program at Loyola, students choose a concentration in printmaking, drawing, painting, sculpture or digital arts.
 In addition to elective courses in the emphasis area, students take a studio course in each of the other specializations.
 The curriculum incorporates classes in subjects like art history, color and spatial principles.
 Students complete an internship during their final two semesters.

 Bachelor of Fine Arts in Studio Art